Tools

 Weaknesses

-• No Real-time Collaboration: Unlike some of the other Visio alternatives, Draw.io lacks real-time collaboration features, which might be a setback for teams working concurrently on projects.
+• No real-time collaboration: Unlike other options, Draw.io lacks real-time collaboration features, which might limit its functionality for teams working together on projects simultaneously.

 Pricing